tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Short Description
 This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
 It's not convenient to depend on the one-line display on the Tillerpilot, typically mounted near the stern of a boat.

-This display is intended to be a companion to the NautiControl ST Wirelss module and allows a sailor to get immediate feedback when operating the Tillerpilot remote control.
+It's ideal to operate the Tillerpilot remotely, and this display is intended to be a companion to the NautiControl ST Wirelss control module.
+It allows a sailor to get immediate feedback when operating the Tillerpilot remote control.
+NautiControl has a web UI but on small boats using a mobile phone guarantees loss or water damage.

 This project is for DIY sailors.
 For those not inclined, there are commerically available (expensive) displays available.